 In fact, while Dickens was referring to what was built up in 1780, therefore the oldest portions of Clerkenwell near its churches, Bennett and Hollinghurst both mean somewhere broader and more personally defined.
 Bennett’s Earlforward is technically a resident of the Metropolitan Borough of Finsbury in an era when Clerkenwell no longer has any formal existence.
-Hollinghurst places Clerkenwell on either side of the chasm of the Fleet River, which once formed its western boundary, and so includes portions of what was formerly Holborn (and is now the London Borough of Camden) in it.
+Hollinghurst places Clerkenwell on either side of the chasm of the Fleet River, which once formed its western boundary, and so includes within it portions of what was formerly Holborn (and is now the London Borough of Camden) in it.

 4. A Varied and Expansive Zone: North London in Demos

 Listing the inner North London toponyms of Demos makes the novel’s true character apparent.
 It is a broad portrait of a large and varied segment of London and (what in the twentieth century became) inner suburbs.
-This contrasts with earlier views of it as either splenetic (‘reeking of hatred for the working class’, on one assessment) or justifiable in its response to the masses in industrialised late Victorian England and their growing importance in politics after the Second Reform Act of 1867 (Kermode 1983; Coustillas 2011: 5).
+This contrasts with earlier views of Demos as either splenetic (‘reeking of hatred for the working class’, in one assessment) or justifiable in its response to the masses in industrialised late Victorian England and their growing importance in politics after the Second Reform Act of 1867 (Kermode 1983; Coustillas 2011: 5).
 The main London zone of Demos ranges socially from Hoxton upwards towards the zone where Richard initially imagines living when he inherits money, because it is the most desirable suburb in the sector he knows personally: ‘somewhere out Green Lanes way, or in Highbury or Holloway’ (77).
 Hoxton is here not an underclass zone as in the twentieth-century memoir written by A. S. Jasper (1969), who was a youth a generation after Demos was published, but centrally and solidly working-class.
 Other London localities are glimpsed briefly in Demos, for example St John’s Wood, where the radical gentleman Westlake lives (82), flashier and less respectable but still socially desirable Bayswater (293) and, less well-favoured, Brixton and the East End (398, 420, 459).
 There is also the out-of-London England of the Midlands countryside at Wanley.

-While there are 74 instances of ‘Clerkenwell’ as a word in The Nether World, in Demos there are only sixteen.
-Meanwhile, the four place names ‘Highbury’, ‘Hoxton’, ‘Islington’ and ‘Pentonville’ appear between them 44 times in Demos.
+While there are 75 instances of ‘Clerkenwell’ as a word in The Nether World, in Demos there are only sixteen.
+Meanwhile, the four place names ‘Highbury’, ‘Hoxton’, ‘Islington’ and ‘Pentonville’ appear between them 54 times in Demos.
 A number of streets in the St Luke’s area are mentioned once: Old Street, City Road, Goswell Road.
 The picture of London northwards from the City is thus multipolar, and not based on a single place name as in The Nether World and Riceyman Steps.
 Working through the places and place names of North London in turn, examining how they appear in Demos, enables the suburbanising moves scripted by the novel to be traced.
 The next section examines the main toponyms in turn.
 Pentonville, taking in land both north and south of Pentonville Road (including the building of the Angel, Islington) was technically part of St James, Clerkenwell when Demos was written (SoL 47: xxii), while Highbury and Holloway, mentioned separately in the section that follows, were northern suburbs of Islington.
-Clerkenwell and Islington as local government areas in the 1880s had their own urban and suburban portions, rather than being divisible into ‘Inner London’ and ‘Outer London’ as became usual during the twentieth century and official after 1965 with the formation of Greater London.
+Clerkenwell and Islington as local government areas in the 1880s had their own urban and suburban portions, so were not divisible into ‘Inner London’ and ‘Outer London’ as became usual during the twentieth century and official after 1965 with the formation of Greater London.